scorpia-dev/UserService/README.md

 ## About App

-This is a "User" RESTful Web Service with Spring/Spring Boot/Hibernate H2 in memory database
+This is a "User" CRUD RESTful Web Service with Spring/Spring Boot/Hibernate H2 in memory database.

 The Data objects are defined as followed:
 ```